 FAQ’s

 Wisconsin is officially a concealed carry state!
-As of today, November 1st, 2o11, you are able to apply for your concealed carry license through the Department of Justice website.
+As of today, November 1st, 2011, you are able to apply for your concealed carry license through the Department of Justice website.

-The department of Justice issued a FAQ document to clarify parts of the law.
+The department of Justice issued an FAQ document to clarify parts of the law.

 Important Documents Regarding ACT 35